-Anthony Richards is an expert in creating and managing informal learning experiences designed to make science relevant, engaging and fun for family and educational audiences.
-With over 25 years experience in the Museum field, Anthony was part of the senior team at the Science Museum London, helping to plan its strategic development and broadening audiences through creative programming.
+Anthony Richards is an expert in creating and managing informal learning experiences designed to make content relevant, engaging and fun for family and educational audiences.
+With almost 30 years experience in the Museum and attractions field, Anthony was part of the senior team at the Science Museum London, helping to plan its strategic development and broadening audiences through creative programming and public facing teams.

-Anthony is a trustee of the Association of Science and Discovery Centres, the body that unites science centres and museums across the UK and has advised organisations such as the National Trust, the National History Museum, the Museum of London, art galleries such as the BALTIC and Turner Contemporary and even actors and directors at the Donmar Warehouse.
-He is also a senior advisor for the Qatar Science Festival for 2015.
+Anthony was a trustee of the Association of Science and Discovery Centres, the body that unites science centres and museums across the UK and has advised organisations such as the National Trust, the National History Museum, the Museum of London, art galleries such as the BALTIC and Turner Contemporary and even actors and directors at the Donmar Warehouse.

 In 2013 Anthony worked for KCA London providing consultation and training projects in Malta and Saudi Arabia, particularly focusing on developing and delivering content in visitor attractions and inspiring and motivating staff to do so.
 He joined KCA London as a Partner in May 2014.
 Today, Anthony is a Senior Learning & Operations Consultant for Mishkat Interactive Centre in Saudi Arabia and specialises in new projects across the Gulf region including the training of guides and managers at the Etihad Museum Dubai, and the Energy Exhibit in Khobar, Saudi Arabia.